 Singing is a large part of our witness in the city.
 We sing twice a week at the hospitals and guest home.
 Two Tuesday evenings a month are spent singing at the Gift of Life Transplant House and Hope Lodge, sometimes with the help of a youth group.

 Sunday church services are held in the basement of an office building together with the guest home and mission couples, followed with lunch together at one of our homes.
 We encounter many opportunities to share our faith with the ones we work with and those suffering from illnesses.
 We feel privileged to work in friendly Rochester.

 Hope Lodge is a similar operation, but for cancer patients who are receiving chemotherapy or radiation at the Mayo Clinic.
-Two of the girls volunteer here a couple days a week.
+Two of the volunteers work here a couple days a week.
 Tasks include working behind the front desk, answering the phone, giving tours, and some cleaning.
-The girls volunteer six months of their time.